MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: System Model

 The whole FL process involves model training, uploading, and waiting, which together constitute a complete cycle of model updating.
 From the perspective of MSP $n$, the age evolution of the model contributed by MU $m$ is shown in Fig.~\ref{aoi}.
-Here, the filled circles denote the time instances when MU $m$ starts training the learning model.
-The intersections show the time instances when MSP $n$ receives the corresponding updated model, at which point the AoI drops to the lowest.
+Here, the filled circles denote the time instances when MU $m$ starts training the local model.
+The intersections show the time instances when MSP $n$ receives the corresponding local updates, at which point the AoI drops to the lowest.

 We denote that at time $t$, the generation time of the last update received by MSP $n$ from MU $m$ is $s(t)$.
-Then, the instantaneous AoI of MU $m$'s learning model measured at MSP $n$, $\Delta _{mn}(t)$, is
+Then, the instantaneous AoI of MU $m$'s local model measured at MSP $n$, $\Delta _{mn}(t)$, is

-which shows the elapsed time since the generation of the latest updated model.
-A smaller instantaneous AoI means that the latest model received is fresher at that time.
+which shows the elapsed time since the generation of the latest local updates.
+A smaller instantaneous AoI means that the latest local updates received are fresher at that time.

 To obtain a comprehensive understanding of the overall freshness of model updates over a certain period, we use \textit{average} AoI to evaluate the freshness of the models.
-With the aid of \figurename~\ref{aoi}, the average AoI of the learning model from MU $m$ to MSP $n$ can be expressed as
+With the aid of \figurename~\ref{aoi}, the time-averaged AoI of the local model from MU $m$ to MSP $n$ can be expressed as

 where ${Q_{mn}}^{(r)}$ is the $r$-th trapezium under the curve.
-A lower average AoI indicates that the updated models are generally fresher over a long period.
+A lower average AoI indicates that the local updates are generally fresher over a long period.

-Since MU $m$ constantly collects data throughout the FL process, the amount of training data collected for training in each round is $|X_{mn}|=x_{m}\tau_{n}$, where $x_{m}$ denotes the data (number of floats) collected per unit time.
-The cumulative time $T_{mn}^{c}$ for local training is determined by the amount of training data, computation resource $f_{mn}$ allocated to MSP $n$, and its local accuracy threshold $\theta_{m}$, which is equivalent to
+Since MU $m$ continuously collects data during the FL process, the amount of training data used in each round is $|X_{mn}|=x_{m}\tau_{n}$, where $x_{m}$ denotes the data (number of floats) collected per unit time.
+The cumulative time $T_{mn}^{c}$ for local training is determined by the amount of training data, computational resource $f_{mn}$ allocated to MSP $n$, and its local accuracy threshold $\theta_{m}$, which is equivalent to